nnttluna/pneumonia_diagnosis-image_classification/README.md

 # Model for Pneumonia Diagnosis from X-Rays Images

-The project aims to develop a computer vision model to detect pneumonia in histopathological images using convolutional neural network to assist in diagnosis.
+The project aims to develop a computer vision model to detect pneumonia in radiography images using convolutional neural network to assist in diagnosis.
 Two classes will be used in this project: **Positive or Negative.**

 # Chest X-Ray Images Data